rskinnerc/catalog-of-my-things/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Catalog of my things

+> A console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.

 ## Built With

-- Major languages
-- Frameworks
+- Ruby
-- Technologies used
+- Rspec

 ## Live Demo (if available)